aluro2/personal_website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a researcher studying how visual perception and color influences behavior in birds.
-My current work focuses on offspring recognition in hosts of brood parasites, mate recognition and choice in American robins (*Turdus migratorius*), and the evolution of plumage sexual dichromatism in *Turdus* thrushes.
-Much of my research involves the use of spectroscopy, modeling of avian vision, and using a variety of statistical approaches to answer why animals look and behave the way they do.
+I am a data analyst and researcher.
+My past work focused on avian visual perception, offspring recognition in hosts of avian brood parasites, mate recognition and choice in American robins (*Turdus migratorius*), and the evolution of plumage sexual dichromatism in *Turdus* thrushes.
+This work involved extensive use of spectroscopy, modeling of avian vision, and using a variety of statistical approaches to answer why animals look and behave the way they do.